Missing in action: How Eritrean football was deflated at home and abroad

 Paulos Weldehaimanot Andemariam, president of the Eritrean National Football Federation, did not respond to Al Jazeera’s requests for comment.

-Meanwhile, a disillusioned Daniel has since severed ties with the federation and blames the government solely for the stunted development.
+Meanwhile, a disillusioned Daniel has severed ties with the federation and blames the government solely for the sport’s struggle in the country.

 “I’ve been involved with the local federation in various capacities for over a decade,” he says.
 “I do so because I love Eritrea.
 But I’m unable to do much, as we need changes in the country first.”